OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * DISCRETE (management, development-time and runtime).
 Minimize access to technical details that can help attackers.

-  Purpose: reduce information available to attackers that can help them select and tailor their attack, thereby reducing the probabily of a succesful attack.
+  Purpose: reduce information available to attackers that can help them select and tailor their attack, thereby reducing the probabily of a successful attack.

   Note: this control needs to be weighed against the AITRANSPARENCY control that requires to be more open about technical aspects of the model.
 The key is to minimize information that can help attackers while being transparent.

   For example:
   * Be careful with publishing technical articles on your solution
-  * Choose a model type or model implementation with which attackers are less familiar
+  * When choosing a model type or model implementation, take into account that there is an advantage of having technology with which attackers are less familiar
   * Minimize model output regarding technical details

   Particularity: Technical data science details need to be incorporated in asset management, data classification and hence in risk analysis.

   Links to standards:
   *  27002 Control 5.9: Inventory of information and other associated assets.
-Gap: good coverage with the obvious particularity that technical data science details can be sensitive.
+Gap: covers this control fully, with the obvious particularity that technical data science details can be sensitive.
 As soon as the inventory identifies this, depending processes such as security requirements, risk analysis and awareness traing will take care of the threat.
 In other words: it starts with identifying this information as an asset.
   * See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem

 --------------------------------------